 The ElectricSimulator report predicts build performance on a variety of cluster sizes.
-The last time indicator (blue bar) is the best possible build time.
+The report lets you simulate build performance with or without gcc job caching enabled, with or without schedule optimization enabled, and with or without parse avoidance enabled.
+The bottom bar in the bar chart is the best possible estimated build time.